johno/pixyll/_posts/2022-01-02-paying_yourself_llc.md

 Cost-of-living expenses include things like food, rent/mortgage, utilities, education, insurance and healthcare, credit card payments, car payments, internet and phone, memberships, restaurants, and the list goes on.
 You get the idea.

-When figuring out your personal budget you should first calculate non-discretionary expenses before your discretionary expenses.
+When figuring out your budget you should first calculate non-discretionary expenses before your discretionary expenses.

 Non-discretionary expenses are non-negotiable.
 Things you must have to maintain quality of life.
 These are usually recurring, but they also include uncommon, unpredictable expenses like emergency medical bills.